Your Go-To Cold Weather Skincare Guide

 Thicker protective formulas overnight can help soothe and heal the skin.
 Any extra serums or oils are much needed this time of year and your skin.

 A must for winter skincare is adding in MintPear’s Rosehip Night Serum at the end of your nightly skincare routine.
 This serum is infused with all the sleepy vibes of Lavender Oil + Calendula Oil, Jojoba Oil, Rosehip Oil, and other beneficial ingredients to restore your skin overnight.
 Rosehip Oil is harvested from the seeds of rose bushes and is full of vitamins, antioxidants, and essential fatty acids that work wonders for your skin.
 Not only do the fatty acids and Vitamin A in Rosehip Oil moisturize the skin, but they also promote skin regeneration, and can improve skin flexibility and permeability.
 This means that Rosehip Oil products can improve skin texture and even reduce the appearance of acne scars or stretch marks.
+Check out our complete night serum guide.

 LOOK FOR NOURISHING INGREDIENTS